xmtp/botkit/README.md

 ## Overview

-Here's a basic example of setting up a bot that responds with a greeting:
+Here's a basic example of the code with a bot that responds with a gm:

 ```tsx
 import { run, HandlerContext } from "@xmtp/botkit";